 I have developed this feedback method with the group of Dr. Viola Priesemann .
 When Dr. Priesemann invited me to work with her group, almost all of the group members were writing on something: either an article manuscript or a thesis.
 Or both 🙂

 And they were struggling : their research in computational neuroscience is abstract & complex.
 It’s not easy to put those math equations into words.

 But since they started with regular (weekly!) feedback sessions, the quality as well as quantity of their writing improved a lot .

 And their efforts are bringing visible results: a publication on COVID-19 in the prestigious journal Science, submitted in the beginning of April 2020 — only few weeks since the pandemics started!
 That was a fast study with a fast write-up!

 Would you like to hear more about how this group uses peer feedback to help each other write better texts faster?
-Then stay tuned: an interview with members of Dr. Priesemann’s group is coming soon 😉
+Then check out the interview with Lucas & Paul.